spectrocloud/librarium/content/docs/04.6-vm-management/10-create-manage-vm/20-access-cluster-with-virtctl.md

 # Overview

-The virtctl command-line interface (CLI) tool facilitates some of the VM operations you will perform, such as copying and pasting into the virtual console.
+The virtctl command-line interface (CLI) tool facilitates some of the VM operations you will perform by providing convenience commands for copying and pasting into the virtual console, starting and stopping VMs, live migrating VMs, and uploading VM disk images.

 # Prerequisites

-- A running virtual cluster and access to it.
+- A running virtual cluster with Palette VM Management and access to it.

 # Download and Connect virtctl

-1. Download the virtctl artifact based on your machine type from [KubeVirt Assets](https://github.com/kubevirt/kubevirt/releases/tag/v0.60.0-alpha.0).
+1. Download the most recent virtctl artifact based on your machine type from the official [KubeVirt Assets](https://github.com/kubevirt/kubevirt/releases/tag/v0.60.0-alpha.0).
 Scroll down to the Assets section.

 2. Give execute permission to the virtctl command.